trvrb/dynamics-practical/README.md

 This resulted in a total of 514 sequences with the following distribution: USACanada (91), Europe (90), SoutheastAsia (80), China (82), JapanKorea (80), CentralAsia (74), SouthAmerica (58), Mexico (61), CentralAmerica (62), Africa (54), Oceania (33).

 BEAST accepts either [NEXUS](http://en.wikipedia.org/wiki/Nexus_file) or [FASTA](http://en.wikipedia.org/wiki/FASTA_format) format for sequence data.
-Metadata about location and date of sampling can be kept as separate tab-delimited files, however, I find it easier to keep sequence names tagged with metadata, i.e. `A/Shenzhen/40/2009_China_2009-06-09` where underscores are used to separate fields.
+Metadata about location and date of sampling can be kept as separate tab-delimited files, however, I find it easier to incorporate metadata into sequence names, i.e. `A/Shenzhen/40/2009_China_2009-06-09` where underscores are used to separate fields.
-As an aside, IRD supplies dates in USA mm/dd/yyyy format.
-I find it much preferable to use yyyy-mm-dd format and so changed the date format of these sequences accordingly.
-This format sidesteps any confusion that can arise from something like 05/03/2009 (is this 5 March or 3 May?).
-Also, a simple sort of dates in yyyy-mm-dd format has the advantage of giving a chronological answer.

 I then used [MUSCLE](http://www.drive5.com/muscle/) to align each set of sequences and trimmed the ends of alignments to remove uncertain sites.
-The final aligned dataset is found is `data/pandemic.fasta`.
+I've included the final aligned dataset as `data/pandemic.fasta`.

 ## Prepare a skyline analysis

 The program BEAST takes an XML control file that specifies sequence data, metadata and also details the analysis to be run.
 All program parameters lie in this control file.
-However, to make things easier, BEAST is distributed with the companion program BEAUti that assists in generating XML control files.
+However, to make things easier, BEAST is distributed with the companion program BEAUti that assists in generating the XML.
-Here, we will generate an XML that specifies a 'skyline' analysis, in which we estimate changes virus population size through time.
+Here, we will produce an XML that specifies a 'skyline' analysis, in which we estimate changes virus population size through time.

 **Open BEAUti.**

-This will show a window detailing data and analyses with the 'Partitions' panel open.
+This will show a window with the 'Partitions' panel open.
 We first need to load the sequence data.

-**Click on the '+' or choose 'Import Data...' from the File menu and select 'h3_china.fasta'.**
+**Click on the '+' or choose 'Import Data...' from the File menu and select `pandemic.fasta`.**

-This will load a data partition of 499 taxa and 1763 nucleotide sites.
+This will load a data partition of 514 taxa and 1664 nucleotide sites.

 ![beauti_partitions](images/beauti_partitions.png)